5c077/CKDapp/README.md

 # What is CKDapp?
+In our efforts to investigate the steps necissary for tailoring the code sourced from MuscleDB, Scott Lewis has created
-In collaboration with the Esser Lab (University of Florida College of Medicine), we have created CKDapp: an application designed to showcase the unique RNAseq expression levels in mouse Chronic Kidney Disease (CKD) cells.
+CKDapp: an application designed to showcase the unique RNAseq expression levels in mouse Chronic Kidney Disease (CKD) cells.